Gashmob/Gashmob/README.md

 ### Welcome on my Github profile !

 I'm a 3rd year student at Ensimag in the Information Systems Engineering sector.
-Currently I'm at Chalmers University in Gothenburg, Sweden as part of the international mobility of Ensimag.
+Currently I'm doing my final internship at Enalean.

 ---